oelin/midjourney-client/README.md

 ## API

-The API is super simple; just enter your prompt and `await` for one or more image URLs.
+The API is super simple; just enter your prompt and wait for one or more image URLs to be returned.
 One image is returned by default.

 ```js
 import midjourney from 'midjourney-client'